01 Getting Started

 10 The Takeaway

-By ensuring your Salesforce Actions are combined, you can save loading time for your pages.
-When setting conditions it is vital they are set at the correct level.
+Combining your Salesforce Actions can save your page's loading time.
+When setting conditions, they must be set at the correct level.
 This ensures that actions are only run when they are required.

 11 Got Feedback?